square-foot/howlcode/README.md

 Each such HOWL Generator Package will assist Howl Code to generate the required HTML and some skeletal server code for the routes that HTMX needs.

-There is no real limits on the kind of HOWL Generator Packages that can be written.
+There are no real limits on the kind of HOWL Generator Packages that can be written.
 This system should cater to quite a lot of back-ends.
 I have written a few.
 I am sure eventually, the community will provide a lot more HOWL Generator Packages.